mermaidpurse/wrapsher/docs/wrapsher.md

 The argument list of types and variable names is the same as in function definitions.

-The result of the expression is of the type `fun`, which you can use the call function:
+The result of the expression is of the type `fun`, on which you can use the call function:

 ```